LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Automating running tests
 ------------------------

-You can use the `scripts/logtalk_tester.sh` Bash shell script for automating running unit tests.
+You can use the `scripts/logtalk_tester.sh` Bash shell script or the `scripts/logtalk_tester.ps1` PowerShell script for automating running unit tests.
 See the `scripts/NOTES.md` file for details or type:

 	$ logtalk_tester -h